 1. Fold that nagging pile of T-shirts

-Sure, that pile of T-shirts might have been helpful in the summer.
-You'd just grab one from the pile and go, right?
-But with the weather changing, you'll want to make more room for sweaters and jackets.
-Take those summer T-shirts and turn them into a neat, organized stack in minutes using this helpful method.
+Sure, a pile of T-shirts on the floor might be a convenient for grab-and-go dressing, but with the country opening back up after COVID-19 lockdowns, you'll want to make more room for a wider variety of clothing options.
+Take those T-shirts and turn them into a neat, organized stack in minutes using this helpful method.

 2. Donate unwanted clothes

 It's hard to part with your clothes, but if you want to make room to enjoy your favorite pieces, you might just have to.
-If you haven't worn a piece of clothing for a whole season, consider donating it.
+Here's a surefire tip for how to clean out your closet and let go of items you don't need: If you haven't worn a piece of clothing for a whole season, consider donating it, giving it away or just tossing it.
+It's a major step in our closet clean-out guide.

 It’s that time again!
-Unpack and hang up those winter sweaters.
+Unpack and hang up those lighter sweaters that'll help keep you warm in air-conditioned rooms.
 And don't just throw them in a pile.
+Here's how to tidy up your closet by hanging sweaters properly.
 If you've wondered how to hang a sweater without stretching it out, this easy folding method will be so helpful.

 4. Save sock-drawer space

-If you’ve been rolling your socks or worse, just tossing them solo into a pile, we’ve got news for you; you’re doing it wrong.
-Instead, try this technique, which turns your rolled or mismatched socks into neat little cubes.
+Once you've mastered how to clean out your wardrobe, move on to your dresser drawers.
+Sock drawers tend to be the most disorganized, so start there.
+If you’ve been rolling your socks — or worse, just tossing them solo into a pile — we’ve got news for you: You’re doing it wrong.
+Instead, try this technique, which turns your rolled or mismatched socks into neat, little cubes.

 5. Organize your junk drawer

-If you have some empty shoeboxes lying around, you’re already halfway done.
-Trim the boxes to fit inside your drawers and voila, instant organizers!
+If you have some empty shoeboxes lying around, you’re already halfway done with the task of cleaning your junk drawer.
+Trim the boxes to fit inside your drawers, and voila, instant organizers!

 6. Reuse makeup containers

-Have pretty makeup containers collecting on your shelf?
+Have pretty makeup containers collecting dust on your shelf?
 Make them into something useful!
-Mason jars or upcycled containers are perfect for organizing or storing summer makeup items you might retire for the cooler months.
+Mason jars or upcycled containers are perfect for organizing or storing fall and winter makeup items you might retire for the warmer months.